Updated: Mar 11

 That's it!
 Enjoy!

 If you follow these steps we think you'll have a really great dessert experience that's both delicious and unique!
-Remember, pumpkin seed oil provides a host of nutritional benefits like healthy essential fatty acids and high levels of zinc and Vitamin A. So if you're going to splurge a little you might as well sneak something healthy in while still maintaining a truly indulgent treat.
+Remember, pumpkin seed oil provides a host of nutritional benefits like healthy essential fatty acids and high levels of zinc and Vitamin A. So if you're going to splurge a little you might as well sneak something healthy in.

 Thanks for reading!
 We really hope you enjoyed this recipe!